PUBLIC TOURS are scheduled every Saturday from 10am-12pm.

 Private group tours are available for groups of 10-20.
 If interested, please contact firstname.lastname@example.org.

 What to expect: Kayaking the Bay is one of the best ways to appreciate the beauty and tranquility of Upper Newport Bay and to see pelicans, terns and egrets flying by you.
 And if your eyes are quick, catch a glimpse of silver mullet (fish) jumping out of the water or a stingray gliding beneath you.
 Each tour is unique with startling differences in the birds and other wildlife seen depending on the season and the state of the tide.
 In summer the open-water skimmers and terns that come here to nest predominate.
-In winter there is a huge abundance and diversity of shorebirds, ducks and grebes that have migrated from Canada and Alaska.
+In winter there is a huge abundance and diversity of shorebirds, ducks, and grebes that have migrated from Canada and Alaska.
 Most participants think that the winter kayak tours are actually the best!

 Safety: Kayaking is a very safe outdoor sport, however, the conditions will be the biggest risk to your safety.
-Bring sun protection, hat and/or sunglasses, even in winter, and be prepared to get wet from the knees down as kayaks are pushed off into the water from the shore.
+Bring sun protection, hat and/or sunglasses, and water (even in the winter), and be prepared to get wet from the knees down as kayaks are pushed off into the water from the shore.
 Tours will cancel/reschedule for excessive wind, heavy rain, or lightning.
 All guests and naturalist guides will follow all public health requirements for covid-19.

 Explore on your own: Visit the Newport Aquatic Center for information on non-guided hourly rentals of stand-up paddle boards or kayaks.
 If you are exploring the Bay using rented equipment or your own, be sure to check out our rules and regs and stay clear of vital wildlife side channels and islands.
 All Newport Bay users inherit the responsibility to keep the Bay clean and protected- pack out your trash and throw it away in an appropriate receptacle.